Unfien-2007/Unfien-2007.github.io/_tabs/about.md

 My core focus right now spans a few key areas of technology:

+- **Software Development:** Building enterprise logic and interactive experiences with Java.
+- **Hardware & Embedded Systems:** Tinkering with IoT and robotics using microcontrollers like Arduino and ESP32.
 - **Data Science & Analytics:** Exploring data structures and machine learning fundamentals using Python and SQL.
-- **Software & Game Development:** Building enterprise logic and interactive experiences with Java.
-- **Hardware & Embedded Systems:** Tinkering with IoT and robotics using microcontrollers like Arduino and ESP32.

 ## Hobbies & Projects[](https://unfien-2007.github.io/about/#hobbies--projects)